dnum-mi/basegun-ml/classification/README.md

 <aside>
 ➡️ Therefore we will use a classif EfficientNet for a start.
 </aside>
+> EfficientNet model is only available in Pytorch starting torchvision>=0.11.3, torch>=1.10.2

 Images entering EfficientNet must have a fixed size, listed in this table: